 So that is a commitment on both sides.
 We will work with him and with the Joint Committee on that.
 He well knows of our unique circumstances and that is why a unique solution is required, but I stand ready, as does the Prime Minister and the Secretary of State, to work with him to address the concerns he raises.

 I have listened very carefully to these exchanges.
 May I perhaps suggest to the Secretary of State that there is a solution here that requires Ministers getting a grip of officials?
 The starting point is that we want unfettered access.
-We only have to apply controls in strictly limited circumstances, so why don’t we start with not having any businesses having to fill in forms and only having a requirement on businesses that present a risk of not complying with those strictly limited international obligations?
+We only have to apply controls in strictly limited circumstances, so why do we not start with not having any businesses having to fill in forms and only having a requirement on businesses that present a risk of not complying with those strictly limited international obligations?
 That might well go some way to allaying the fears of our confidence and supply partners.
 I remind him—he does not need reminding as an experienced former Whip—that, if we had them with us, today we would be completing consideration of the Bill and be on track to leave the European Union next Thursday, and we are not.

 My right hon.
 Friend is right; as a former Whip, I do not need reminding of the importance of that, not least as he was my Government Chief Whip during my time in the Whips Office.
 Let me be clear.
 Officials across Whitehall, in getting the deal against a very tight timescale, worked phenomenally hard; they got it through by last Thursday.
 I wish to be clear and express the Government’s gratitude for the work that many officials did against very tight timescales, working with Taskforce 50 to get that deal through.

 My right hon.
 Friend is right that we need to be clear about the impact of the administrative processes.
 In my response a moment ago, I alluded to the commitment that applies to the Joint Committee to mitigate those impacts.
 He will be aware that there are already processes around the transportation of goods—with ferries, dangerous goods obviously go on top of the deck—but we will work with hauliers to minimise any administrative processes.
-As I say, we will work with Members of the House to do so.
+As I say, we will work with Members to do so.

 Under the agreement, if a Northern Ireland fishing vessel leaves a Northern Ireland port and returns to a Northern Ireland port with its catch, could tariffs apply at that point to the fish the vessel has caught if there is a risk that some of the catch might enter the European Union?